High Blood Pressure–Understanding the Silent Killer

 Who is affected by high blood pressure?

-Approximately 1 in 3, more than 100 million, American adults have high blood pressure.
-But only half of those people have their condition under control.
+Nearly half, more than 119 million, American adults have high blood pressure.
+But only about 1 in 4 of those people have their condition under control.
 Many people develop high blood pressure when they are in their late 30’s or early 40’s, and it occurs more frequently as people age.
 However, because of the obesity epidemic, more and more children are also developing high blood pressure.

 What is high blood pressure?